 Thoughts on improving my live event stream for next time

 There are a few things that I could have done to improve the viewer experience of the event:

 - Switch between multiple cameras connected to Pearl to create a more dynamic & engaging viewer experience.

 - Use Pearl for screen capture of the presentation by grabbing the HDMI video signal from the presenter’s laptop and add that into my live stream by creating a picture-in-picture (PiP) layout.

 - Create two separate “camera angles” by cropping part of the camera’s output to create a zoomed view.
-My colleague, Brigitte, actually covered this in her previous blog post Dynamic live streaming with just one camera.

 - Use a logo & text in the lower third for better branding during the live stream.
 The YouTube video editor allows you to add this directly to the video in post-production, but Pearl allows you to embed this content in the video during the live stream.